Hydrospheredata/mist/docs/src/main/tut/13_mist_cli.md

 Mist-cli provides an command line interface to mist-server to manage contexts/functions.
 Actually under the hood it uses [http api](/mist_docs/http_api.html).

-Instanciation of a new endpoint on mist requres following steps:
+Instanciation of a new endpoint on mist requires following steps:
 - upload an articat with function
 - create context for it's invocation
 - create function